Redeye bass, with their striking red eyes and brick-colored fins, are one of the most captivating stream dwellers in southern United States.

 How to Identify Redeye Bass

-Easily confused with other fish, like the redeye rock bass or a redeye smallmouth bass, it is crucial to understand the difference in their markings.
+It is easily confused with other fish, like the redeye rock bass or a redeye smallmouth bass.

-Their long, slender body is a mixture of dark bronze and olive green with pale bellies.
+- Long, slender body with dark bronze and olive green coloring

-Redeyes also have 12 rays on their dorsal fin with scales at their base.
+- 12 rays on dorsal fin with scales at base

 The largest redeye that anglers can agree with in Georgia was caught in Lake Hartwell, by Steve Williams in 2004 and weighed 3 pounds, 7 ounces.

-In South Carolina, the supposed world record was caught by angler Randy Dixon who apparently grabbed a 5-pound, 2.5-ounce one on Lake Jocassee with a Texas-rigged Zoom worm.
+The supposed world record was caught by Randy Dixon in South Carolina, who apparently grabbed a 5-pound, 2.5-ounce one on Lake Jocassee with a Texas-rigged Zoom worm.

-While all of these physical attributes help identify these fish from the rest of the black bass species, you can also have a good idea if you have one if you’re fishing with the right lures in the right places.
+While all of these physical attributes help identify these fish from the rest of the black bass species, you can double-check your identification by considering where and how you caught it.

 Diversity among the Micropterus Genus

-Recently, there has been a lot of debate over what constitutes a true redeye bass.
-While there is no firm agreement among scientists, anglers, and fishing organizations, we can assure you that there are differences between these fish in the rivers in the south.
+There’s significant debate over what constitutes a true redeye bass.
+While there’s no firm agreement among scientists, anglers, and fishing organizations, I can tell you from experience that there are noticeable differences between these fish in various southern rivers.

-In 2013, an article was published by Winston Baker, Rebecca Blanton, and Carol Johnston that separated the M. coosae, into four new species:
+In 2013, researchers Winston Baker, Rebecca Blanton, and Carol Johnston published findings that separated the M. coosae into four distinct species:

 - Micropterus cahabae in the Cahaba River system

-- Micropterus tallapoosae in the the Tallapoosa River system
+- Micropterus tallapoosae in the Tallapoosa River system

 - Micropterus warriorensis in the Black Warrior River system

-- Micropterus chattahoochae in the the Chattahoochee River system
+- Micropterus chattahoochae in the Chattahoochee River system

-The Micropterus coosae name is now only for the redeyes within the Coosa River system.
-These bass differ in their scale numbers, coloration, tooth patches, and the ND2 gene.
-While the average angler is unlikely to tell them apart, it is good to know the variation does exist.
+The original Micropterus coosae name is now reserved only for redeyes within the Coosa River system.
+While documenting these fish, researchers found they differ in their scale numbers, coloration, tooth patches, and the ND2 gene.

 The Shoal Bass Vs. Redeye Bass

-A common misconception is that these bass are the same as shoal bass.
-But, there are quite a few differences between these fish.
+One of the most common mix-ups anglers make is confusing redeye bass with shoal bass.
+Having seen both, I can tell you there are quite a few distinct differences between these fish.

-Shoal bass also have red eyes and some reddish on their fins.
-However, they lack the white margins on the fins like the redeyes.
-Redeye bass have teeth on their tongue, but shoal bass do not.
+While both species have striking red eyes and reddish fins, the shoal bass lacks the white margins on the fins that you’ll find on redeyes.
+Also, redeye bass have teeth on their tongue, while shoal bass don’t.

-Redeye bass are native to mainly in the Coosa river basin of Georgia and Alabama, although some say they are also found in South and North Carolina, Kentucky, northeast Mississippi, Florida, and Tennessee.
+Redeye bass are primarily native to the Coosa river basin of Georgia and Alabama, though reports show them in South and North Carolina, Kentucky, northeast Mississippi, Florida, and Tennessee.

 - Coosawattee River